rgupta9/DCDB/README.txt

 Display all unique version of code running on the DC and then identify devices that are not running the standard Query a line of standard config across all devices and identify any anomolies

+# Hiarc

+> :warning: Hiarc is currently pre-release software.
+If you are interested in trying it out please email <try@hiarcdb.com>
+> and we'll be happy to help you get it up and running.